 Outside salespersons are routinely subject to unpaid wage violations.
 For instance, they are frequently not paid overtime for promotion work.
 Promotion work may or may not be exempt from overtime, depending on whether the work is incidental to or in conjunction with sales or solicitations.
 Employees may mistakenly fail to count non-exempt promotion work in this complicated area.
 Another common violation involves delivery drivers who also sell products as part of their job.
 We need to look at several factors to determine whether sales is a primary duty of a delivery driver and whether the driver is unfairly exempted from overtime pay or not.

 Fight Wage & Hour Violations in Columbus and Throughout Ohio

 If you are in an industry that frequently falls prey to wage & hour violations, it pays to know your rights and be alert to questionable conduct on the part of your employer.
-If you believe that your employer is not paying you correctly regarding wages or overtime, call Coffman Legal at 614-949-1181 for a free consultation with a dedicated and effective Columbus wage & hour employment lawyer.
+If you believe that your employer is not paying you correctly regarding wages or overtime, call Coffman Legal at 614-949-1181 for a free consultation with our dedicated and effective Columbus Ohio wage & hour employment lawyers.